The Princes of Malibu: Production

-The future of the series was thrown into doubt on July 11, 2005 when Thompson filed for divorce from Foster the day after the show premiered.
+The future of the series was thrown into doubt on July 11, 2005, when Thompson filed for divorce from Foster the day after the show premiered.
 Fox canceled the series after airing only two episodes.
 The remaining episodes were aired on Fox Reality Channel.
 It has since been featured on Channel V Australia, Living2 in the UK, and MuchMoreMusic in Canada.
-The Princes of Malibu: The Complete Series was released on DVD in July 2008.
+The Princes of Malibu: The Complete Series was released on DVD on July 29, 2008.

 On December 20, 2016, GRB Entertainment made the show available for streaming on YouTube.

 Brody Jenner and Pratt became regulars on MTV's The Hills.
 In 2009, Jenner starred in his own reality show, Bromance.
 Brody and Brandon occasionally appeared on their once-stepmother Kris Jenner's reality show, Keeping Up with the Kardashians.